astrorama/PhosphorosDoc/source/user_manual/old/tutorial.rst

 :option:`output-phot-corr-file <PhosphorosDeriveZeroPoints --output-phot-corr-file>`
 |CLI| parameter) is a table containing the zero-point correction values for each
 filter.
 Note that these values are **Flux** and not magnitude corrections.
-The detailed description of the file format can be found :ref:`here <phot-corr-format>`.
+The detailed description of the file format can be found --ref--`here <phot-corr-format>`.

 Fit Templates Step